-Authentication is a verification of identity of the subject (user).
-The subject (user) needs to provide more information like password, pin etc. Compare this information to preexisting data for this user.
-Once matching end up in successful authentication, then authorization step begins.
+Authentification is a verification of identity of the subject (user).
+The subject (user) needs to provide more information like password, pin etc. Compare this information to pre-existing data for this user.
+Once matching end up in successful authentification, then authorization step begins.

-C. Authorization
+Authorization

 The user needs permission or authorization to access resources like files, database.
 The user also needs authorization to create and change resources.
 Rights and privileges play important role in authorization.
-Authorization usually requires a code or set of numbers only known to the authorized persons.
-If permission is denied, it meand the person is not authorized to go further and series of questions will be asked that the intruder may not be aware of.

-D. Accountability
+Accountability